 How has Technology changed Communication?

-The effects of technology on communication never ends.
+The effects of technology on communication never end.
 As we develop technological innovations, new communication trends emerge and become the new norm.
 For example, artificial intelligence and machine learning will continue to impact how we share information significantly.
 For example, currently, Chatbots facilitate more than 25000 conversations every month.
 Besides, 75% of all businesses have automated many of their processes, including communications.
 Many of them have automated messages, emails, and social media engagement.
 Furthermore, companies have adopted video conferencing technology.
 According to recent statistics, 60% of Americans use video chat platforms for work or social purposes, and 38% of the 60% had never used video chats previously.

 Impacts of Technology On Human Interactions

-Technology is more than the abstract concept of advanced systems and tools for automation of various tasks and convenience.
+Technology is more than the abstract concept of advanced systems and tools for automating various tasks and convenience.
 It determines how we behave, evolve, grow and develop, both in our personal lives and our relationships with others.
 Over the past decades, technology has made the world a global village, affecting how we interact with each other.
 The development of mobile devices, including computers, smartphones, portable gaming devices, and the internet, has dramatically changed how we interact because technology has optimized communication systems through networking and telecommunications.
-Mobile devices have brought a cutting-edge change to human interaction because of the innate nature of always staying connected to the virtual world through the devices we easily carry around.
+Mobile devices have brought a cutting-edge change to human interaction because of the innate nature of staying connected to the virtual world through the devices we easily carry around.

 While technology and communication are inseparable, the effects of technology on human interaction are not all positive.
-Although technology has helped bridge an international gap by uniting us, we often part with those who are physically near us because we cannot separate ourselves from our mobile gadgets.
+Although technology has helped bridge an international gap by uniting us, we often part with physically near us because we cannot separate ourselves from our mobile gadgets.
 As a result, technology has created a considerable virtual distance, which has made us replace human-to-human interactions with human-to-machine interactions.
 Besides, technology has hindered us from building relationships with our clients, making our brands faceless units.

 How has Technology altered Communication?